jeromeetienne/phoneasdaydreamcontroller.js/README.md

 npm install
 ```

-start to run the server
+start to run the websocket server

 ```
 npm start